Information on 21/22 arrangements for Term 1 can be found HERE.

 The following pages are a guide to undergraduate degree courses for students in the Department of Mathematics on the Maths BSc or MMath courses, and on joint degree courses run by the Mathematics Department (in particular Maths and Economics years 1 and 2, Maths and Business Studies years 1 and 2: in subsequent years students transfer to the partner department).

 "General Information" is mainly module advice and useful information to get the most out of your degree, "Rules & Regulations" contains the more detailed information on what you can, and cannot do, and more detail about the regulations governing your degree.

 We make every effort to ensure that the information here is accurate.
 However, the final arbiter of university policy in case of disagreement is the official university regulations, as laid down in the Calendar.

 Overview / Tutors, Supervisors & Lectures Help and Advice / Computers and LaTeX

 Complaints and Appeals

-The first port of call for any non-urgent queries should be the Undergraduate Office in the Mathematics Department or your Personal Tutor, either of whom may then pass you on to a more suitable contact.
-They can be contacted on UGMaths at warwick dot ac dot uk.
+The first port of call for any non-urgent queries should be the Undergraduate Office (you an pop in to the office or email UGMathematics@warwick.ac.uk) or your Personal Tutor, either of whom may then pass you on to a more suitable contact.